filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag can be safely disabled.

+### alt-svc
+Pass the `--enable-alt-svc` option to the configure script.
+Enable support for HTTP Alternative Services (aka `Alt-Svc` header) which was added to cURL as a prerequisite for the HTTP/3 protocol support.

+This flag should normally be disabled.

 ### brotli
 Pass the `--with-brotli` option to the configure script.
 Enable support for a `brotli` compression algorithm introduced by Google (provides 14% to 21% better compression than `gzip`) that recently becoming popular.